R-adaptive multisymplectic and variational integrators: Lagrange multiplier approach to -adaptation

 We now zero the block $B_2$ below the diagonal in a similar fashion.
 After $n-1$ steps of this procedure the mass matrix is transformed into

-In a moment we are going to see that $C_n$ is singular iff $\gamma_{n-1}=\gamma_n$ and in that case the two rows of the matrix above that contain $C_n$ and $B_n$ are linearly dependent, thus making the mass matrix singular.
+In a moment we will see that $C_n$ is singular iff $\gamma_{n-1}=\gamma_n$ and in that case the two rows of the matrix above that contain $C_n$ and $B_n$ are linearly dependent, thus making the mass matrix singular.
 Suppose $\gamma_{n-1}\neq\gamma_n$, so that $C_n$ is invertible.
 In the next step of our procedure the block $A_{n+1}$ is replaced by

 Together with the condition $C_1=A_1$ this gives us a recurrence.
 By induction on $n$ we find that

 and

 which justifies our assumptions on the invertibility of the blocks $C_i$.
 We can now express the determinant of the mass matrix as $\det C_1 \cdot ... \cdot \det C_N$.
 The final formula is